saurabhkirtani/touch-sensor-azureIoT/Readme.md

     `cd touch-sensor-azureIoT `

-10. Open your Azure account by going to https://portal.azure.com - if you are attending IoT Next 2016 conference, you will be distributed a free Azure pass.
+10. Open your Azure account by going to https://portal.azure.com.
+If you've been ditributed a Azure pass, you can redeem it by following the instructions here: https://www.microsoftazurepass.com/howto.
 (If you don't have an Azure account, you can get a free trial here: https://azure.microsoft.com/en-in/free/)

 11. Setup IoT Hub in your Azure account.
 [Instructions here.](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-node-node-getstarted#create-an-iot-hub) - Choose Southeast Asia as the region.